dschaga/timeslider-for-a-bookmarkfile/README.md

 # timeslider-for-a-bookmarkfile

 This small script demonstrates the benefit of having a timeslide for bookmarks.
-Collecting bookmarks is happening during the whole digital lifetime, which can become decades.
+Collecting bookmarks is happening during the whole digital lifetime.

-Current browsers lets the user organise bookmarks in folders, subfolders and tags and sort the bookmarks by time.
+Current browsers lets the user organise bookmarks in folders, subfolders and tags It let users sort the bookmarks by time - this helps kind of, but it's not a filter by time.

 **What if it would be possible to filter bookmarks by time?**

-This tiny javascript give you a chance to find out by your own.
+This tiny javascript give you a chance to find out.

 <img src="example.png" width="500" >